darunabas/darulab.github.io/_posts/2021-07-13-Postdoctoral-Position-Biogeography.md

 The postdoc will also have the opportunity to participate in a biogeography-method users workshop in Laguna Madre Field Station in the Gulf of Mexico in south Texas in Years 1 and 3 of the project and Turtle Cove Field Station, Louisiana in Year 2.
 We strive to provide a flexible, comfortable, inclusive environment for research and professional growth.

 **Essential qualifications:**
-Applicants should have a PhD in ecology, biology, evolution, biogeography, statistics or a related field, and have demonstrated expertise in spatial analysis and programming in the R computing environment.
-Prior experience with GIS/geospatial analysis, R package development, Git, and/or reproducible research would be an asset.
+Applicants should have a PhD in ecology, biology, evolution, biogeography, statistics or a related field, and have demonstrated expertise in spatial analysis and programming in the `R` computing environment.
+Prior experience with GIS/geospatial analysis, `R` package development, Git, and/or reproducible research would be an asset.
 Prospective postdocs from traditionally under-represented groups are especially encouraged to apply.

 **Application:**
 Applicants should electronically submit a single PDF containing the following:
-1. a 2-page cover letter detailing your research interests and skills that matches the position;
+1. a 2-page cover letter detailing your research interests and skills that match the position;
 2. a CV (with 3-5 references listed at the end)

 Please submit applications to xx
-Direct any questions to Dr. Barnabas Daru at barnabas.daru@tamucc.edu
+Direct any questions to Dr. Barnabas Daru at [barnabas.daru@tamucc.edu](mailto:barnabas.daru@tamucc.edu)

 The start date is September 2021, with flexibility.

 **Terms of employment:**
 Salary of $40,000-$45,000 (depending on experience), health insurance, and other benefits are included.
 This position is based at Texas A&M University-Corpus Christi.

 TAMUCC, also known as the Island University is ranked number 1 on ‘The 50 Best Colleges By The Sea’ List.